zombifier/My_Stardew_Mods/CustomTapperFramework/README.md

 Both APIs will continue to work into the future, but for now use only one for your machine, not both.

+KNOWN ISSUE: Machine rules don't support putting the terrain produce as the input item query yet.
+I forgor to implement this feature, so the Tapper API isn't quite deprecated yet if you need it.

 ### Machine API
 First, set the appropriate context tags for your big craftables: